nguyenquanltdd/Sky-loyalty-framework/doc/api/campaign.rst

       },
       "usageLeft": 2,
       "visibleForCustomersCount": 0,
-      "usersWhoUsedThisCampaignCount": 0,
+      "usersWhoUsedThisCampaignCount": 0
-      "hasPhoto": false,
-      "translations": [
-        {
-          "name": "Discount Code Campaign 1",
-          "shortDescription": "A short description of discount code campaign", "id": 65,
-          "locale": "en"
-        },
-        {
-          "name": "Discount Code Campaign 1 in polish", "shortDescription": "A short description of discount code campaign in polish", "id": 66,
-          "locale": "pl"
     }
-      ]
-    }

 Get available campaigns for a customer (seller)
 -----------------------------------------------

-To check which campaigns are available for a specific customer you need to call the ``/api/seller/customer/<customer>/campaign/available`` endpoint with the ``GET`` method.
+To check which campaigns are available for a specific customer you will need to call the ``/api/seller/customer/<customer>/campaign/available`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^